ps011/ps11-angular/src/assets/blog-posts/trip-to-solace-2.md

 Our order was still being prepared in the kitchen.
 Then came another girl from the same group asking about Nakul's Instagram handle, she said that it's a dare given to her.

 Nakul hesitated at first, we were shocked as well, but then he gave his Instagram handle to her.
-We 4 were looking at each other like....."Apni zindagi me aisa kuch pehli baar hua tha" - Zakir Baba.
+We 4 were looking at each other like.....**"Apni zindagi me aisa kuch pehli baar hua tha" - Zakir Baba.**

 Then came Parathas and that immediately recovered us from the shock/surprise.
 We finished our dinner and started gearing up for the ride.
 It was 23.30 on the clock.